 The bright display has a 360 degree light sensor to provide accurate ambient light detection and brightness adjustment.
 This great display unfortunately has a refresh rate of only 60 Hz which may disappoint many users.

 Xiaomi Poco F2 Pro has an Octa-core Snapdragon 865 processor (7nm+) combined with Adreno 650 GPU.
 The 8GB LPDDR5 RAM and UFS 3.1 storage will provide a very fast read-and-write capacity to the phone giving smooth access to files and apps to the users.
 Please note that the 6GB variants come with LPDDR4X RAM.

 The phone runs on MIUI 11 based on Android 10.
-Though it is smooth and fast, you will feel the 60 Hz display and is not an issue if you are not used to 90 or 120 Hz display.
+Though it is smooth and fast, you will feel the 60 Hz display, and is not an issue if you are not used to the 90 Hz or 120 Hz display.

 Xiaomi Poco F2 Pro has scored a huge 572967 in AnTuTu V8 benchmark test that is much higher than many flagship phones.

 The rear camera has a quad-camera setup with Sony’s IMX686 64MP sensor to capture fantastic and detailed images, 13MP 123 degrees wide-angle lens to capture landscapes, 5MP macro, and 2MP depth sensor to click the beautiful images.

 The rear camera images are sharp and vibrant but not amazing.
 In low-light situations you get images which are just ok.

 The front camera is a 20MP pop-up camera that takes brilliant images with enough details and accurate color.
 There is a multi-color LED notification light on the top of the pop-up camera.
 The selfie camera also takes good photos that are crisp and has accurate color saturation.